d-kozak/enticing/documentation/eql_impl.md

 The postprocessing consists of two steps, Query Match Analysis and Global Constraints Check.

 ### Query Match Analysis
 The goal of this step is to find out how the query matched the document.
-The inputs are interval of the document that should be analyzed and an EQL query in the form of it's AST.
+The inputs are interval of the document that should be analyzed, the document itself and an EQL query in the form of it's AST.
 The algorithm appends additional information to the AST.
 When it finishes, each AST node contains information whether it matched the document and if so, which intervals of the document were matched by it.
 Since one node can match the query in multiple ways, there might be and quite often will be more than one such intervals per node.